apiske/webhooksuno_website/docs/resources/routers.md

 > You only need this resource for **sending webhooks**, not for receiving them!

-A router is the first step in opening webhooks to the external world.
+A Router exposes webhook messages and topics to the external world.

-It is the first step in the routing of webhooks to their final destinations.
-The second step are [Binding Requests](/docs/resources/binding-requests).
+When a webhook message is sent to a certain topic, all routers that route that topic will deliver the message to its subscribers.

 The routing process is illustrated by the following diagram.
 It starts with a webhook being published: